realmocaccino/jauntyslider/README.md

 [Default: 1]
 It allows change the number of the slides by every transition.

-## Final Words
+## Contribution
 Thanks for using!

-I'm working on it, and future versions with more settings are to come.
+I'm working on it, and future versions with more options or bug fixes are to come.

+If you want to contribute with the project, email me.

+## License
+Jauntyslider is open-sourced software licensed under the MIT license.